 In some instances of Type 2 diabetes, cuts (particularly on the feet) may be slower to heal.
 The reasons for this are not yet fully understood, but still, it is one more of the many symptoms of diabetes.
 At the same time this is happening, the immune system becomes compromised, leading to a lowered ability to fight off infection.

-In as much as so many of these symptoms can be (and commonly are) produced by a number of other health conditions, many of which are age related, the best course of action if you suspect you have diabetes is to seek a professional diagnosis.
+In as much as so many of these symptoms can be (and commonly are) produced by many other health conditions, many of which are age related, the best course of action if you suspect you have diabetes is to seek a professional diagnosis.
 Why guess and gamble with such a deadly disease?
 If you note the existence of these common symptoms of diabetes, get to the doctor and find out for sure so treatment can begin as soon as possible if you are diagnosed with diabetes.
 Simple blood tests can determine with a high degree of confidence whether or not you do in fact have the disease.
 They're relatively painless and most are covered by ordinary health insurance.

 Symptoms of Diabetes

-Copyright 2020 by Donovan Baldwin nodiet4me.com
+Copyright 2024 by Donovan Baldwin at nodiet4me.com

 |